-On the Closing Date, Fannie Mae intends to enter into the EU/UK Risk Retention Letter irrevocably restricting its ability to transfer or hedge more than a 95% pro rata share of the credit risk on any of (i) the Class 1A-H Reference Tranche, (ii) the Class 1M-1 and Class 1M-1H Reference Tranches (in the aggregate), (iii) the Class 1M-2A and Class 1M-AH Reference Tranches (in the aggregate), (iv) the Class 1M-2B and Class 1M-BH Reference Tranches (in the aggregate), (v) the Class 1M-2C and Class 1M-CH Reference Tranches (in the aggregate), (vi) the Class 1B-1A and Class 1B-AH Reference Tranches (in the aggregate), (vii) the Class 1B-1B and Class 1B-BH Reference Tranches (in the aggregate) or (viii) the Class 1B-2 and Class 1B-2H Reference Tranches (in the aggregate) or (viii) the Class 1B-2 and Class 1B-2H Reference Tranches (in the aggregate).
+On the Closing Date, Fannie Mae intends to enter into the EU/UK Risk Retention Letter irrevocably restricting its ability to transfer or hedge more than a 95% pro rata share of the credit risk on any of (i) the Class 1A-H Reference Tranche, (ii) the Class 1M-1 and Class 1M-1H Reference Tranches (in the aggregate), (iii) the Class 1M-2A and Class 1M-AH Reference Tranches (in the aggregate), (iv) the Class 1M-2B and Class 1M-BH Reference Tranches (in the aggregate), (v) the Class 1B-1A and Class 1B-AH Reference Tranches (in the aggregate), (vii) the Class 1B-1B and Class 1B-BH Reference Tranches (in the aggregate) or (viii) the Class 1B-2 and Class 1B-2H Reference Tranches (in the aggregate).
 Additionally, Fannie Mae does not intend to and will not, through this transaction or any subsequent transactions, enter into any such agreements with respect to any of the credit risk on the Class 1B-3H Reference Tranche.
-Any transfers or hedges that are not so restricted may be effected by, among others, the issuance of a new series of Connecticut Avenue Securitization Rules" and "Risk Factors - Investment Factors and Risks Related to the Notes."
+Any transfers or hedges that are not so restricted may be effected by, among others, the issuance of a new series of Connecticut Avenue Securities notes in the future that references the Reference Pool related to the Notes of this transaction.
+See "EU and UK Securitization Rules" and "Risk Factors - Investment Factors and Risks Related to the Notes - EU and UK Securitization Rules Could Adversely Affect the Market Value of the Notes."